 The impressive new plant, which will employ 13,000 people, received $3 billion in tax breaks and state subsidies out of a total investment of $10 billion.
 In other words, each job will cost $231 million to the state coffers.

 31. Trump has created close to 6.7 million jobs as of February 2019.

 How many jobs has Trump created?
 This question has generated enough controversies in the media.
 First, we’ll hear from the horse’s mouth.

 On February 2019, during an address on the state of the nation, the POTUS had stated unequivocally that his administration had shattered expectations by generating as much as 5.3 million jobs.
 Well, fact-checkers were quick to put him in place.

 Shortly after, a US job growth by year graph published by the Balance put the number at just 4.7 million.
-Also, the Washington Post quickly followed up by countering his claims and lowering the actual number at just 4.9 million.
+However, that is untrue, as the latest numbers indicate as much as 6.7 million jobs have been created by the Trump administration.